pretix/pretix-docs/docs/guides/two-factor-authentication.md

 Save the entry in your TOTP app.
 It should now display a six-digit code that changes every 30 seconds.
-This code is the time-based one time password.
+This code is the time-based one-time password.
 Enter it in the pretix backend in the field labeled "Enter the displayed code here".
 Then, click the :btn:Continue: button.